Dleibe1/House-dot-local/README.md

 ## No blinking lights, nothing plugged into any pins.
 ## Just a full stack web app hosted on an $8 micro controller.
-## Running at about 200 mA?
-Plugged into a USB charging brick...
+## Running at about 200 mA, plugged into a USB charging brick
-I got this working on an ESP32 S2 Mini and a DOIT ESP32 DevKit V1
+### I got this working on an ESP32 S2 Mini and a DOIT ESP32 DevKit V1

 Update [platform.ini](platformio.ini) to match the specs of your board